The Advantages and Disadvantages of Bring Your Own Device

-Devices are becoming more and more personal and trying to dictate which devices employees use is like telling them what brand of pen to use.
+Devices are becoming more and more personal.
+Trying to dictate which devices employees use is like telling them what brand of pen to use.
 Individuals are self-sufficient when it comes to IT.
-They already own their own smart phone, tablet and laptop and these can often be newer and have a higher spec than those purchased by a cost conscious small business.
+They already own their own smart phone, tablet and laptop.
+These can often be newer and have a higher spec than those purchased by a cost conscious small business.
 Whilst it might be easier to provide approved hardware and software, employees may not be willing to accept it.
 It’s probably best to embrace BYOD and understand the benefits and control the risks.

 The Benefits of Bring Your Own Device

 For a small business one of the most significant advantages is a reduction in costs.
 Hardware spend and software licensing can be reduced.
 Companies may also notice increased employee satisfaction as staff are able to work more flexibly.
 Productivity often increases with staff using technology more familiar to them.
 Using portable devices for work tasks saves employees 58 minutes per day while increasing productivity by 34% (Frost & Sullivan)

 Offering BYOD can also help attract the best talent.
 Top performing applicants often demand a level of flexibility that BYOD can bring.
 You are also likely to see improved communication, with staff available outside hours to answer emails and complete other tasks.

 BYOD can also put less stress on your IT systems.
 Individuals are often more conscientious when looking after their own device.
 This means less strain on your IT department or partner.